 - grab rails fixed to the walls or floor to make getting to the bathroom easier

-- exercises and techniques to overcome the problems, for example training your bladder to hold on for longer when you need to urinate
+- exercises and techniques to overcome the problems, for example training your bladder to hold on for longer when you need the toilet

 - using incontinence aids and equipment, including:

-- undergarments that are elasticated at the hip - but not too tightly - so are easy to pull up and down
+- undergarments that are gently elasticated at the hip, making them easy to pull up and down

 - underwear shields or pads to absorb any leakages.
-There are various sizes of pads available with different levels of absorbency to suit your needs.
-High absorbency pads are available for use during the night.
-Remember when using pads they need to be worn close to the skin and held firmly in place to prevent circulation of air, so reducing the chance of sore skin, odours or leakage.
-So make sure your underwear is a snug fit
+Various sizes of pads are available with different levels of absorbency to suit your needs during the day and night.
+Underwear needs to be a snug fit when using pads so that they are held firmly in place and to prevent circulation of air as this reduces the chance of sore skin, odours or leakage.

-- briefs with sticky tabs on the sides and elasticated legs to make them easier to get into, or for carers to fit, as they can be slipped between the legs and then fastened, so do not need to be pulled up over the hips
+- briefs with sticky tabs on the sides and elasticated legs to make them easier to get into, or your carer can simply slip between the legs and then fasten.

-- a commode or portable urinal at night so you don’t have to worry about getting to the toilet in time.
+- a commode or portable urinal at night so you do not have to worry about getting to the toilet in time.

 People with bladder problems often try to restrict the amount they drink because they worry about needing to go to the toilet.
-This is understandable but not recommended.
-It is important to drink approximately eight to ten cups of fluids each day in order to expel waste products efficiently.
-Taking plenty of fluids during the day whilst restricting fluid intake during the late evening, especially an hour or so before bed-time, is recommended.
+This is understandable but it is important to drink approximately eight to ten cups of fluids each day in order to expel waste products efficiently.
+Taking plenty of fluids during the day whilst restricting fluid intake during the evening, especially an hour or so before bed-time, can help.

 Caffeine, which is found in tea, coffee, cola and some other fizzy drinks, can irritate the bladder so is best consumed only in small quantities.

-Alcohol can exacerbate incontinence problems so try not to consume too much, especially if you are not in a position to access a toilet easily and quickly.
-‘Long’ drinks, such as beers and lagers, tend to have a worse effect than ‘short’ drinks, such as spirits.
+Alcohol, particularly 'long' drinks such as beers and lagers, can make incontinence problems worse so try not to consume too much, especially if you are not in a position to access a toilet easily and quickly.

-If bedwetting is a problem, it may be helpful to set an alarm clock for a couple of hours after you go to sleep so that you are woken up to go to the toilet.
-You may need to experiment to find the best wakeup call time for you.
-It is wise to vary the time you set the alarm as this will stop your bladder from becoming accustomed to emptying regardless of the time you go to bed.
+If bed-wetting is a problem, it may be helpful to set an alarm clock for a couple of hours after you go to sleep so that you are woken up to go to the toilet.
+You may need to experiment to find the best wake-up call time and it is wise to vary the alarm time as this will stop your bladder from becoming accustomed to emptying regardless of the time you go to bed.

 Our thanks to Parkinson's UK for permission to use the following source(s) in compiling this information: